Codesai/website/_posts/2020-11-22-solving-beverages-kata-1.md

 We have shown an example of preparatory refactoring to make easier the addition of a new feature, and learned about the **Combinatorial Explosion** code smell and how to fix it using the decorator design pattern to get a new design in which we have protected the client code against variations involving new supplements.

-In a following post we will show how to encapsulate the creation of the different compositions of decorators and components using builders and/or factories to hide that complexity from client code, and show how we can limit again the allowed combinations that are part of the menu.
+In a future post we will show how to encapsulate the creation of the different compositions of decorators and components using builders and/or factories to hide that complexity from client code, and show how we can limit again the allowed combinations that are part of the menu.

+<h2>Aknowledgements.</h2>

+I’d like to thank the WTM study group, and especially [Inma Navas](https://twitter.com/InmaCNavas) for solving this kata with me.

+Thanks to my Codesai colleagues and Inma Navas for reading the initial drafts and giving me feedback and to [Chrisy Totty](https://www.pexels.com/@tottster) for the lovely cat picture.

 <h2>Notes.</h2>